Md-Younus-Hossain-Ahsan/Quiz-Competition-System/README.md

 # Quiz Competition System

 ## Short Description
-The project aims to develop a distributed database system for a "**Quiz Show**" environment, allowing hosts to pose questions and participants to answer.
-This system ensures efficient interaction between host, participants, and database, facilitating successful quiz show execution.
+The project aims to develop a distributed database system for a "Quiz Show" environment, allowing hosts to pose questions and participants to answer.
+This system ensures efficient interaction between the host, participants with a question-answering session, and database, facilitating successful quiz show execution.

 ## Overview
 Please watch this video: https://drive.google.com/file/d/1RVdYHqEcu3o_F23mIYzYRyTD3UNp4jfg/view?usp=sharing